daniel-topgaard/md-dmri-data/README.md

 * [SmallSpheres_BigSpheres_RandomSticks](SmallSpheres_BigSpheres_RandomSticks).
 As above, but with magnetically aligned liquid crystalline domains.

 ## How to start
 Run the files step1_recon_data.m and step2_run_analysis.m within each example folder.
-View the data with GUI included in the [MD-dMRI framework](https://github.com/daniel-topgaard/md-dmri/).
+View the data with the GUI included in the [MD-dMRI framework](https://github.com/daniel-topgaard/md-dmri/).